Oklahoma Corporation Commission

 The Oklahoma Corporation Commission is the public utilities commission of the U.S state of Oklahoma run by three statewide elected commissioners.
 Authorized to employ more than 500 employees, it regulates oil and gas drilling, utilities and telephone companies.

+Investigative reporting has documented persistent failures by the commission to undertake basic monitoring of pollution and health harms, as well as failures to enforce documented instances of violated environmental regulations.

 History

 The commission was established in 1907 and the First Oklahoma Legislature gave the commission authority to regulate public service corporations.

 Railroad, telephone and telegraph companies were the companies first regulated by the commission, which also collected records of the stockholders, officers and directors of corporations chartered or licensed to do business in Oklahoma.
 Record collection duties were later split; the commission keeping records only for public service companies.
 The commission added pipelines, water, heat, light and power in early years.

 The commission began regulating oil and gas in 1914 and was given additional regulatory power over the industry the following year.

+In 2026, ProPublica reported that the Oklahoma Corporation Commission was aware of hundreds of oil wells in Oklahoma that violated environmental regulations, yet the commission continued to let the wells operate.
+ProPublica documented failures by the commission to undertake basic monitoring and enforcement of pollution and health harms in the state.

 Terms and qualifications

 Candidates for the commission must be a citizen of Oklahoma for over two years before their election, at least 30 years of age and have no interest in any entity regulated by the commission.

 Commissioners serve a six-year term.
 The terms are staggered so that one commissioner is up for re-election every two years, in even-numbered years.
 The chair of the commission is determined by the three commissioners.

 In case of vacancy the Governor of Oklahoma appoints a replacement, to stand until the next general election.
 The commissioner elected at that election will serve the remaining unexpired term, so as to maintain the staggered term system.